csb-iisc/Bulk-RNASeq/README.md

 # Bulk-RNASeq
-A repository for the analysis script for bulk RNA Sequencing data
+A repository for the script to process raw fastq to counts/TPM for bulk RNA Sequencing data.

 ## Requirements (with tested versions)
-- curl == 7.81
+- curl == 8.5.0
-- fastqc == 0.11.9
+- fastqc == 0.12.1
-- fastp == 0.20.1
+- fastp == 0.23.4
-- STAR == 2.7.3a
+- STAR == 2.7.11b
-- python == 3.10.6
+- python == 3.12.3
-    - multiqc == 1.14
+    - multiqc == 1.18
-    - htseq == 2.0.2
+    - htseq == 2.0.5

 ## How to use
 1. Clone this repository/copy script from `~/Scripts/Bulk-RNASeq/`
-2. Edit the number of threads and organism in the script (and the path if you aren't using the sequencing cluster)
+2. Edit the number of threads and organism in the script (and the genome_path if you aren't using the sequencing cluster)
 3. If you have the fastq files, else follow step 4
     - Place them in the fastq folder
     - Ensure that the paired end naming convention similar to the following, you might have to edit the script otherwise: